21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 To remedy this problem, you can present your visitors with a way to get in touch.
 A live chat feature might work best.
 It’s simpler and more convenient than email or phone calls.

 Integrating live chat with your website has become much easier over the last few years.
-You can either man it yourself or use a chat bot — both have proved extremely effective.
+You can either manage it yourself or use a chat bot — both have proved extremely effective.

 If live chat doesn’t appeal to you, invite your audience to send you a DM on Facebook, an email, or some other form of private communication.
 In other words, make yourself (or your team) accessible to the prospect.